Fulop-Krisztian/netconfigs/Linux/Automation/Ansible.md

 [Ansible configuration for Cisco](../../Cisco/Other/Ansible%20configuration.md) Prerequisites
 ---
-- An Linux system with Ansible installed.
+- A Linux system with Ansible installed.

 Sources
 ---